-WELCOME TO OUR NEW BLOG!
+WELCOME TO OUR BLOG!
 Join our email list to stay updated on our journeys!

 The Joyful Dazzle is a community for sharing hope, joy, and strength while battling the mental, emotional, physical, and spiritual challenges of paraganglioma and other rare cancers.